METROPOLITAN RICHMOND WOMEN’S BAR ASSOCIATION

 The Secretary shall be responsible for ensuring that notice is provided for all Association and Board of Directors meetings, unless such responsibility shall be otherwise delegated by the President, and shall perform such other duties ordinarily incident to the Secretary’s office or as may be assigned by the President or the Board of Directors.
 During the absence of the Secretary, the President shall have the authority to appoint an Acting Secretary to perform such duties as may be required.

 3.7 Treasurer.
 The Treasurer shall have custody of all monies of the Association and shall collect and, subject to the direction of the Board of Directors, disburse all funds of the Association.
-The Treasurer shall (i) maintain accurate accounts of all financial transactions; (ii) maintain the Association’s checking account records including reconciling all monthly account statements; (iii) prepare for each Board of Directors meeting a monthly summary of all payments and receipts to the Association; and (iv) prepare, at a minimum, quarterly cumulative statements that summarize the amount and nature of the Association’s payments and receipts.
-Such accounts shall be in books kept for that purpose and shall be open for inspection at any time by any member of the Board of Directors or any auditors appointed by the President or Board of Directors or upon reasonable notice by any member of the Association.
+The Treasurer shall (i) maintain accurate accounts of all financial transactions; (ii) maintain the Association’s checking account records, including reconciling all monthly account statements; (iii) prepare for each Board of Directors meeting a monthly summary of all payments and receipts to the Association; (iv) prepare, at a minimum, quarterly cumulative statements that summarize the amount and nature of the Association’s payments and receipts; (v) prepare and adopt an annual budget which shall allocate funds to be utilized for each committee; and (vi) develop and endorse rules governing the expenditures of Association funds.
+Such accounts shall be in books (which may be electronic) kept for that purpose and shall be open for inspection at any time by any member of the Board of Directors or any auditors appointed by the President or Board of Directors or upon reasonable notice by any member of the Association.
 The Treasurer shall submit at each annual May meeting of the Association a suitably classified, written annual report of the Association’s financial position including (a) all receipts and disbursements occurring during such period and (b) all obligations outstanding at the end of the period, with any comments as to current and prospective future financial position that the Treasurer may deem informative.
 The Treasurer shall make such additional interim financial reports as the President or Board of Directors shall direct.

 3a.l Powers.
 The Board of Directors shall be the governing body of the Association with power, to be exercised consistently with and subject to the Association’s By-laws, to give directions to all officers and committees, act for the Association, manage its affairs, make appropriations of its funds in the ordinary course of business, and establish such regulations as it deems advisable to govern the conduct of Association business.